squid-cache/squid-cache.github.io/SupportPoints.rst

 submitters to allow for at least one round of adjustments before they are published and applied.

+== Conflict of Interest Disclosure ==

+Very few people can drive these changes, and all of them are conflicted in one way or the other, so we must approach this as a "foxes guarding foxes" project where inherit conflicts of interests are acknowledged and channeled for common good rather than avoided.

 == Support Points Calculation ==